raw-lab/MetaCerberus/README.md

 ### Prerequisites and dependencies

-python=3.7
+python >= 3.7

-Cerberus currently runs best with Python version 3.7 due to compatibility with dependencies, namely "Ray".
+Cerberus currently runs best with Python version 3.7, 3.8, 3.9 due to compatibility with dependencies, namely "Ray".
+Python 3.10 is not currently supported.

 #### Available from Bioconda